djoshea/neuropixel-utils/docs/analysis.md

 ![driftmap_tsi](images/driftmap_tsi.png "Driftmap")

-As you can see, the vertical bands where spiking activity looks very different from other timepoints occur when no trials were present.
+As you can see, the vertical bands where spiking activity look very different from other timepoints occur when no trials were present.
 Indeed, these were time periods where the task was paused and the subject was asleep.
 We can mask out these regions to better assess drift over the time periods we're most concerned with:

 ```matlab
 metrics.plotDriftmap('tsi', tsi, 'maskRegionsOutsideTrials', true);